-I am an applied micro-economists with primary research interests in natural language processing (NLP), applied econometrics, the economics of gender & discrimination, and experimental economics.
+I am an applied micro-economist with primary research interests in natural language processing (NLP), applied econometrics, the economics of gender & discrimination, and experimental economics.
 My research combines tools from text & acoustic data mining and high-dimensional econometric techniques to understand gender differences in debate tournament speeches and negotiation exchanges, as well as how group deliberation impacts individual normative preferences.

 05.08.2021 I am incredibly excited to present my Job Market Paper “The (great) Persuasion Divide?
 Gender Disparities in Debate Speeches and Evaluations” in the session “Analyzing Bias with Text, Images, And Sound” at the American Economic Association ASSA Meeting on Saturday 08.01.2022.

 INTERSPEECH 2021 (Brno)